YusukeOno/GithubActionsStudy/README.md

-# GithubActionsStudy
+# GitHubActionsStudy
 Studying is fun for me.
-Github Actions.
+GitHub Actions.

 ## Hello, World